 Sarah's consulting work has included designing the Laura Ingalls Wilder Girl Scout Patch Day at Usher's Ferry Historic Village in Cedar Rapids and a training session for the staff at the Laura Ingalls Wilder Museum in Burr Oak, Iowa.
 Her unique programs can be customized for the type of group (adults, children, mixed), and the type of presentation desired.
 Sarah can present as a modern day reseracher or constumed as either a young or older Laura.
 Find Sarah all around the web at http://about.me/sarah_uthoff

 The basic Laura Ingalls Wilder program gives a general overview of Laura’s life.
 It features slides taken at all the Laura sites and is good for any age group.

-This twist on the general program has us looking in on Laura as she is packing up to move to Missouri.
+Look in on Laura Ingalls Wilder as she is packing up to move to Missouri.
 Each artifact in the old chest holds a story.

 In the Kitchen with Laura

 In the Kitchen With Laura mixes stories and information about Laura Ingalls Wilder’s life with food history and hands-on cooking.
 It’s the 1930s and we find ourselves in Laura’s kitchen as she’s dealing with all the food coming in from a bountiful summer garden.
 Catch up with the story of her life while we learn what’s cooking.